arnox747/DrivenByMoss/README.md

 ![Devices](img/devices.jpg)

- will look like this on tablet, or whatever else you might be using to display:
+ will look like this on tablet, or whatever else you might be using as an OSC device:

 ![Devices](img/osc_device.jpg)